logzio/logz-docs/_source/user-guide/kibana/log-highlighter.md

 Filter or search for the relevant logs you want to view.

-You can highlight a log by clicking on the thumb pin icon next to it or by holding CTRL/CMD + right mouse click.
+You can highlight a log by clicking on the thumb pin icon next to it or by holding CTRL/CMD + mouse click.

 Once you have one or more log lines highlighted, a menu will pop up where you can view all logs, view just the highlighted logs, or clear your selection.